safiawarsame/TerminalApp/safiawarsame_T1A3/README.md

 - The scoredboard was created so it can keep count of how many times you've won each game.
 At the end of each game, there will be a score board.If the player/players keeps playing, the scoreboard will keep accumulating.
 If the player/players exit and then start a new game the score board will start from 0.

 - **Replay/Exit**
-Once the game is finish, it gives two options.
+- Once the game is finish, it gives you two options.
 - Option one, you either replay the game which it will then gives you another option.
 1 player or 2 players.
-Option 2, you exit the game .
+- Option 2, you exit the game .

 **How the user will find out how to use the app**